Lattice Problems and Geometry of Integer Lattices

 Core Questions

-• When can a given integer vector be extended to a basis of $\Z^n$?
+• When can a given integer vector be extended to a basis of $\mathbb{Z}^n$?

-• Can new lattice problems be reduced to well-studied problems such as CVP?
+• What is the relationship between new sublattice problems and classical problems such as CVP?

 References